HyperspaceApp/Hyperspace.app/doc/DevelopmentFlow.md

 Useful commands for development.

 * `npm run clean`
-will remove node_modules, your Sia state kept in lib/Sia, and the configuration settings from config.json.
+will remove node_modules, your Hyperspace state kept in lib/Hyperspace, and the configuration settings from config.json.
 * `npm run fresh`
 will run clean, install, then start to simulate a fresh install run of the UI.